 Trained and assessed to Lowland Rescue national standards.
 Search Technicians are the boots on the ground searching for missing people on live callouts.

 Specialist training which enables the Search Technician to safely and effectively search 3 meters from the bankside of any watercourse, this may be a canal, river or lake.

-TEAM LEADER (TL)
+TEAM LEADER (TL):

 An experienced and confident Search Technician may do extra training and have further assessments in order to become a Team Leader.
 They take charge of a small team whilst on a search and are responsible for the safety of the team, ensuring the search is conducted effectively and supervising the team whilst on a callout.

 The Search Operations team are in charge of executing the instructions drawn up by the Search Planner.
-They need to be confident using PC’s, radios and understand how to read maps to high standard.
+They need to be confident using PC’s, radios and understand how to read maps to a high standard.
 Search Operations team members have great organisational skills and must be able to work under pressure.

 Without having a team of people supporting the team by doing fundraising, we’d not be able to continue the work we do.
-From raffles and auctions, to abseils down towers, writing grant applications and managing collection tins, we rely on fundraisers to help us keep the team running.
+From raffles and auctions to abseils down towers, writing grant applications and managing collection tins, we rely on fundraisers to help us keep the team running.